Creating a sustainable business – competence and values in focus

 Our values for long-term economic, social and environmental responsibility are based on the UN Global Compact’s 10 principles in the areas of environment, labour, human rights and anti-corruption.
 Through our sustainability efforts, we contribute to the UN’s sustainable development goals.

 While competence ensures that products stay relevant and are trusted by customers, it is more important than ever that businesses begin developing a cohesive company culture that always looks to long-term sustainability over short-term gain.
 It is this way of thinking that underlines the way we make business decisions.

-A global survey among our partners revealed that 82% of respondents were very satisfied with Axis, a confidence emphasised by our staff, 91% of whom believe Axis is a very good place to work.
+A global survey among our partners revealed that 77% of respondents were very satisfied with Axis, a confidence emphasised by our staff, whom ranked Axis as a very good place to work in the annual employee satisfaction survey.
 But sustainability goes even further than customer & staff satisfaction and environmental impact – we are also implementing new goals for supplier audits, tightening our Supplier Code of Conduct, drawing up a new global diversity policy and introducing initiatives to train women in technology and to promote a greater interest in technology among young women.

 This is just the beginning of the journey towards a more compassionate and sustainable way of doing business.
 As a leading market player, not only must we pursue a sustainable business model, but we have a duty and responsibility to the wider community to deliver it.